Introduction to algorithm design and analysis. Graph algorithms, greedy algorithms, data structures, dynamic programming, maximum flows.

 We are using Ed for class discussion.
 The system is highly catered to getting you help fast and efficiently from classmates, the TAs, and instructors.
 Rather than emailing questions to the teaching staff, we encourage you to post your questions there.

 The official discussion board for this class is Ed.
-You can Login to the platform via MyCourses.
+You must Login to the platform via MyCourses.

 Evaluation